 Chictopia hires interns every now and then, and a college degree is definitely required.
 However, it doesn’t have to be in a major very related to fashion.
 Intern majors vary from history, biology, to English.posted almost 3 years ago

 I think it depends: are you working towards your degree?
 If so a lot of orgs. will take on interns who are still in school.posted almost 3 years ago

 look at it this way- If there are two applicants- someone who possesses a degree and someone who doesn’t- the person with the degree would likely have a better chance(With the exception that the other applicant has extensive experience).posted almost 3 years ago

 Definitely not.
 It really just depends on the company you want to work for.
 Many do require interns to be able to receive school credit like Teen Vogue but there are tons that don’t require it at all.
 Check out websites like Intern Queen, Free Fashion Internships and Daily Fashion Jobs and Fashionista.com where they post tons of new internships each day.
-At the magazine I am interning right now, there is a intern who is only in high school, so it all really differs with each company or internship.posted over 2 years ago
+At the magazine I am interning right now, there is a intern who is only in high school, so it all really differs with each company or internship.posted almost 3 years ago

 The thing is, a lot of traditional “top schools” like the ivy league, Stanford, Michigan, Berkeley, don’t offer a major specific to fashion.
 Art schools will offer fashion programs but you may pigeon hole yourself to a very specific profession in fashion too early.
-Unless you know exactly what you want to do at 18, it’s probably better to just get into a top school and hope that it will give you an edge with your interviews.posted over 2 years ago
+Unless you know exactly what you want to do at 18, it’s probably better to just get into a top school and hope that it will give you an edge with your interviews.posted almost 3 years ago

 You should check ED2010 and if there’s a company that you’re really interested, just follow their blogs/social media — you’ll probably hear about them hiring interns at some point.